 In addition to trial and appeal work, John regularly provides advice and drafts documents for use in building and construction disputes, including payment schedules and adjudication applications and responses under the Building and Construction Industry Payments Act 1999.
 He also lectures widely on matters of building and construction law.

 - 2019 – Recommended for Commercial Law and Construction & Infrastructure

 - 2018 – Recommended for Commercial Law and Construction & Infrastructure

 - 2017 – Recommended for Construction & Infrastructure

 - 2016 – Recommended for Construction & Infrastructure

 Chambers & Partners Asia Pacific 2016-2018 – Ranked junior barrister (Band 1) for Construction & Infrastructure

 - 2018 “bright, personable lawyer with a strong construction skill set and good client relationship skills” and “he is very hard-working, is good on analysing issues, and thinks very tactically and strategically.”

-Doyle’s Guide to the Australian Legal Profession 2017 – Construction & Infrastructure Barristers (National) – Recommended Junior Counsel
+Doyle’s Guide to the Australian Legal Profession 2017 and 2018 – Construction & Infrastructure Barristers (National) – Recommended Junior Counsel

 Doyle’s Guide to the Australian Legal Profession 2015, 2016, 2017 and 2018 – Construction & Infrastructure Barristers (Queensland) – Leading Junior Counsel